-- At the beginning of your research - Identify the research problem: What is already known and what is needed to be known? - While doing the research - ♦ learn how others handled a research project similar to yours - discover new ideas and approaches - ♦ find solutions to particular problems of your research project - Always: - find significant researchers and establish valuable social contacts
+- learn how others handled a research project similar to yours - discover new ideas and approaches - find solutions to particular problems of your research project - find significant researchers and establish valuable social contacts

-Purpose of a Literature Review at the Start of the Research
+Purpose of a Literature Review

-- 1. Helping the researcher understand the existing body of knowledge: - What is already known? - What is needed to be known? - 2.
-Providing a solid theoretical foundation for the proposed study (related to "what is already known?") - 3.
-Substantiating the presence of the research problem (related to "what is needed to be known?") - 4.
-Justifying that the proposed study contributes something new to the Body of Knowledge - 5.
-Framing the valid research methodologies, approach, goals, and research questions for the proposed study
+- 1. Helping the researcher understand the existing body of knowledge - what is already known? - what is needed to be known? - 2.
+Providing a solid theoretical foundation for the proposed study (related to "what is already known?") - Substantiating the presence of the research problem (related to "what is needed to be known?") - Justifying that the proposed study contributes something new to the Body of Knowledge - Framing the valid research methodologies, approach, goals, and research questions for the proposed study

-Based on (Levy & Ellis 2006)
+(Levy & Ellis 2006)